Hexagram 2坤Earth

 — Legge (1882)

-In a decision context this is the first weak signal in a portfolio metric, the first off-tone comment from a key customer, the first hire who hesitates over an offer that would have closed last quarter.
+In a decision context this is the first weak signal in a number you track, the first off-tone remark from someone who matters, the first strong candidate who hesitates over an offer that would have closed a year ago.
 Each of those is hoarfrost.
 None of them in isolation is decisive.
 Read together they predict the season.
-The cost of treating them as noise is that the actor reaches the solid-ice moment with no preparation.
-The cost of treating them as cause for immediate alarm is exhaustion and false alarms.
-The line is naming a middle posture: register the signal, name it explicitly, and adjust quietly.
+The cost of treating them as noise is arriving at the solid-ice moment with no preparation.
+The cost of treating each as cause for alarm is exhaustion and false alarms.
+The line names a middle posture: register the signal, name it plainly, and adjust quietly.

 A practical test for whether you are on line 1: can you point to two or three small signals in the last six weeks that, taken together, suggest a structural shift rather than a fluctuation?
 If yes, you are on line 1 of Earth, and the work is to begin the preparation that will look obviously prudent in retrospect — not the dramatic move that will look obviously premature.